onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

 Verify that the value of "web.base.url" parameter in System Parameters is set with the correct url (eg.: "https://demo.onestein.eu" instead of "http://localhost:8069").

-Go to SendCloud > Configuration > Wizards > Setup the SendCloud Integration.
+Go to Sendcloud > Configuration > Wizards > Setup the Sendcloud Integration.
 A wizard will pop up.

 .. image:: /delivery_sendcloud_official/static/description/Image_10.png

 Select Odoo Integration.
 Start Setup.
-You will be redirected to a SendCloud page asking you to authorize OdooShop to access your Sendcloud account.
-Click on Connect in the SendCloud page.
+You will be redirected to a Sendcloud page asking you to authorize OdooShop to access your Sendcloud account.
+Click on Connect in the Sendcloud page.

 .. image:: /delivery_sendcloud_official/static/description/Image_20.png

 Go back to the Odoo Integration configuration.
 An integration "OdooShop" is now present in the Integration list view.
 Open the OdooShop Integration form.
 Edit the OdooShop Integration.
-The changes you make will be in sync, SendCloud side, with the integration configuration.
+The changes you make will be in sync, Sendcloud side, with the integration configuration.

 .. image:: /delivery_sendcloud_official/static/description/Image_30.png